Scientific Objectives and Lab Approach

+Scientific Objectives and Lab Approach

 Topics we have worked on include the history of the East Asian monsoons, the global expansion of C4 vegetation during the late Neogene, paleoenvironments of human evolution, and seawater paleotemperature and isotopic reconstruction during the late Paleozoic and Mesozoic.

-Most of our research centers on the development and interpretation of new isotopic datasets.
+Most of our research centers on the development and interpretation of new isotopic methods and datasets.
 We take a 'hands on' approach, often designing new methods, building custom equipment, and developing models, theory, and mathematics to carry out our research objectives.

 Triple oxygen isotope compositions of CO2 and carbonates We have recently solved the analytical problem of making high-precision triple oxygen isotope measurements on CO2 and carbonates (Passey et al., 2014, GCA).
 This opens the door to a wealth of new applications, ranging from animal (paleo)ecology, paleoaridity, and reconstruction of deep-time pCO2 / carbon cycling.
 Using the new methods, grad student Huanting Hu is studying the triple oxygen isotope compositions of dinosaurian eggshells as a basis for reconstructing Mesozoic carbon cycle dynamics and CO2 levels.
 Grad student Haoyuan Ji has initiated a study of recent soil and lacustrine carbonates, seeking to find out whether evidence of evaporation and aridity can be retrieved with this measurement.
 Ian Winkelstern (current postdoc) will be further exploring the triple oxygen isotope systematics of lakes.